 Most carrots for the fresh market are not fully mature.
-Prompt cooling, typically hydro-cooling with chlorinated (50 ppm, pH 7) water to reduce the root temperature below $41^{\circ}F$ (5°C) is critical for successful storage.
-High relative humidity (98 to 100%) in storage is required to reduce water loss and loss of crispness.
-If all traces of leaf growth are removed and they are cooled quickly before packaging, immature carrots can be held 4 to 6 weeks at 32°F (0°C) or 2 to 3 weeks at 37 to 41°F (3 to 5°C).
+Prompt cooling, typically hydrocooling with chlorinated (50 ppm, pH 7) water to reduce the root temperature below $41^{\circ}F$ (5°C) is critical for successful storage.
+High RH (98 to 100%) in storage is required to reduce water loss and loss of crispness.
+If all traces of leaf growth are removed and they are cooled quickly before packaging, immature carrots can be held 4 to 6 weeks at 32°F (0°C) or 2 to 3 weeks at 37 to 41°F (2.8 to 5°C).

-Immature carrots are prepackaged in 1- or 2-lb. perforated polyethylene bags, usually at the shipping point.
-The 2-lb. bags are packed into "Master Bags" of thicker perforated polyethylene or in cartons; therefore, it is very important to cool before packing.
-In Texas, immature carrots are often stored in 50-lb. mesh sacks.
+Immature carrots are prepackaged in 1- or 2-lb (0.45- or 0.91-kg) perforated polyethylene bags, usually at the shipping point.
+The 2-lb (0.91-kg) bags are packed into 'Master Bags' of thicker perforated polyethylene or in cartons; therefore, it is very important to cool before packing.
+In Texas, immature carrots are often stored in 50-lb (22.7-kg) mesh sacks.
 These sacks should be stacked so that at least one surface of each sack is in contact with top ice, which should be replenished as needed.
 The top ice provides some refrigeration and retards dehydration.